Four Great Australian Drives

-These are some of the best drives in eastern Australia, and each one can be tackled in a day.
+These are some of the best drives in eastern Australia, and each can be done in a day.

-Whether you're the driver, or simply along for the ride (though with scenery like this you'll want to leave the driving to someone else) these drives are among Australia's most iconic — showcasing diverse natural landscapes from country to coast.
+Whether you're the driver, or simply along for the ride (with scenery like this you'll want to leave the driving to someone else) these drives are among Australia's most iconic — showcasing diverse natural landscapes from country to coast.

-Whether it's the red dirt and blue skies of far north Queesland, or the ocean expanse of Victoria's southern coastline — these drives will have you itching to drive on and see everything Australia has to offer.
+From the red dirt and blue skies of far north Queesland, to the oceanic expanse of Victoria's southern coastline — these drives will have you eager to drive on and see everything Australia has to offer.

 Red dirt and big skies, the Wheelbarrow Way is an unmissable day trip from Cairns.
 The Wheelbarrow Way is the 140km stretch of road from Mareeba to Chillagoe — it's a scenic drive across varied landscapes from the red dirt cattle country, to the fruit growing tablelands, through mountainous rainforest, to the palm-tree lined coast.

 The Wheelbarrow Way is a tribute to the trailblazing miners of the late 1800s who would load their possessions into a wheelbarrow, taking the long journey west on foot.
 More about the Wheelbarrow Way.

 The drive from Cairns from Chillagoe is about 200km, which puts you at a round trip of 400km or around 6 hours drive.
 When you get to Chillagoe, don’t miss the spectacular caves in Chillagoe-Mungana Caves National Park — you can book yourself on a ranger led tour at Chillagoe’s visitor information centre.

 Cairns to Port Douglas, where the Rainforest meets the Reef — QLD